top of page

 Early Life and Entry into the RAF

-Robertson was born on 22 February 1945 in Woodford, Essex.
+Black was born on 22 February 1945 in Woodford, Essex.
 He was educated at Bancroft’s School (Woodford-area) and, after finishing school, entered the RAF College Cranwell in 1963.
 Following three years of training he earned his wings, and his first operational posting was with No. 8 Squadron in 1968, flying the Hawker Hunter in Bahrain.

 Squadron Command and Operational Leadership